mit-pdos/sigmaos/cpython3.11/Doc/library/test.rst

    Setting *subdir* indicates a relative path to use to find the file rather than looking directly in the path directories.

-.. function:: get_pagesize()

-   Get size of a page in bytes.

-   .. versionadded:: 3.12

 .. function:: setswitchinterval(interval)